Chip-Biscuit/Lord-of-the-Rings-the-Return-of-the-King-PC-Fix/README.md

 # Lord-of-the-Rings-the-Return-of-the-King-PC-Fix

+special note: this game has crashing issues when trying to play with an xbox contoller plugged into your co puter

 This is the Lord of the Rings Return of the King fix d3d8 wrapper.

 You will need to go to this website here - http://ps2wide.net/lpc.html : go to - list of patches for PC and scroll down to - The Lord of the Rings: The Return of the King and click download and follow the instructions you need,